-Traditional sales tools (like a CRM), can help with defining your stages, but they really don’t offer all the necessary capabilities for total visibility and pipeline optimization.
-That’s why more and more teams have implemented sales pipeline management solutions, which make building your stages an easier, more effective task.
-This technology helps you visualize which activities provide the best outcomes and help you create a pipeline that makes your team more effective, productive, and profitable.
+Traditional sales tools (like a CRM), can help with defining your stages, but they really don't offer all the necessary capabilities for total visibility and pipeline optimization.
+That's why more and more teams have implemented sales pipeline management tools, which make building your stages an easier, more effective task.
+Sales pipeline management software helps you visualize which activities provide the best outcomes and help you create a pipeline that makes your team more effective, productive, and profitable.

 Remember that your pipeline is a living, breathing tool, so it shouldn't be set in stone.
 Once it's up and running, you might notice that some activities or conversation types garner better results.
 This could mean that those activities or conversations should actually become an individual stage in your pipeline.
 Others might need to be removed if they're ineffective.